How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III): Rational functions and rational maps on irreducible varieties

 \section{Rational functions and rational maps on irreducible varieties}

 Let $X$ be an irreducible quasiprojective variety.
-A {\em rational function} on $X$ is a regular function on a nonempty Zariski open subset of $X$.
-Formally, a rational function is an equivalence class of pairs $(f, U)$, where $U$ is a nonempty Zariski open subset of $X$ and $f$ is a regular function on $U$, and the equivalence relation is defined as follows: $(f, U) \sim (f',U')$ if and only if $f$ and $f'$ agree on $U \cap U'$; we write $\kk(X)$ for the set of rational functions on $X$.
-The irreducibility of $X$ forces every pair of its nonempty Zariski open subsets to have a nonempty intersection, which in turn implies that $\kk(X)$ is a field (\cref{exercise:k(X)-0}).
-If $X$ is in addition {\em affine}, then $\kk(X)$ can be identified with the field of fractions of $\kk[X]$.
-A {\em rational map} $\phi$ from a variety $X$ to a variety $Y$ is a morphism from a nonempty open subset $U$ of $X$ to $Y$; usually a rational map is denoted by a broken arrow
+A on $X$ is a regular function on a nonempty Zariski open subset of $X$.
+Formally, define a binary relation $\sim$ on the collection of pairs $(f, U)$, where $U$ is a nonempty Zariski open subset of $X$ and $f$ is a regular function on $U$, as follows:

+we will see in \cref{prop:k(X)-0} below that $\sim$ is an {\em equivalence relation}; a {\em rational function} is an equivalence class of $\sim$.
+We write $\kk(X)$ for the set of rational functions on $X$.